-April 10 Virtual Event: How to Plan a Meaningful Family Safari in the Era of COVID : Join us with African Specialist, Kelly McCoy, to learn how to plan a safe and meaningful African Safari while navigating the complexities of COVID-19 travel regulations!
-Event time is 10am -12pm PST.
-Please RSVP for this free event.
+Webinar Download: How to Plan a Meaningful Family Safari in the Era of COVID : Our African Specialist, Kelly McCoy, will walk you through how to plan a safe and meaningful African Safari while navigating the complexities of COVID-19 travel regulations!

 Tanzania Family Safari

 Tanzania is home to some of the most impressive game reserves and national parks in the world.
 Every day on this Learn, Serve & Immerse adventure, your family will find yourselves face-to-face with a new creature and awe-inspiring sights, such as hundreds of avian species in the Rift Valley, giraffes along Lake Natron, leopards and lions in the Serengeti, and more!
 You will also experience what life is like in a local Maasai village, and visit and support Tanzania school children, and engage with our NGO partner, the Karatu Education Fund, to learn about their work.

 Learn, Serve and Immerse